Chipotle's Decline Has Just Started... Here's Why

 Summary:

 I have followed Chipotle closely since December of 2015 as I watched the food safety crisis snowball and, in my view, the Chipotle management team botch the response.
 I’ve even given some thought to writing a book - or at least a business policy case - on the entire affair.
-As a business / management / PR “junkie”, I have found the missteps and errors fascinating; its one of the great business stories of the 2010’s.
+As a business/management/PR “junkie,” I have found the missteps and errors fascinating; it is one of the great business stories of the 2010s.

 In my view, Chipotle should, first, find another CEO.
 Steve Ells is well beyond his executive skills and probably should have been replaced in the immediate aftermath of the food safety crisis.
 He can be kept on as a consultant, but there needs to be a new, more competent, more credible management team in place.

 Second, Chipotle should freeze, or at least slow, its restaurant growth.
 Chipotle’s restaurant growth has been far too aggressive, particularly after the food safety crisis.
-The company should assess whether its cluster of locations in leading cities are cannibalizing business from each other and whether staff, facilities, and demand are sufficient to support additional expansion.
+The company should assess whether its cluster of locations in leading cities is cannibalizing business from each other and whether staff, facilities and demand are sufficient to support additional expansion.
 Until and unless Chipotle’s new management can restore restaurant comps to a level of what they were before the food safety crisis, future growth in locations should be halted.

-Third, Chipotle should remove the veritable "Sword of Domacles" of litigation overhanging the company.
+Third, Chipotle should remove the veritable "Sword of Damocles" of litigation overhanging the company.
 Settle the lawsuits, fix any shortcomings they allege, and enter into discussions with federal authorities to resolve the criminal matter, assuming it is still pending.

 Finally, Chipotle needs to more rigorously police restaurant operations to ensure full compliance.
 The first step is to abandon its internal promotion system.
 Chipotle entices workers with what the authors of Freakonomics called a “sweepstakes” promotion system.
-It's a system that inspires aspirants to make enormous sacrifices in pursuit of futures success at law firms, pro sports teams, and even street drug gangs.
-While those aspirants in those fields can become partners, sports stars, or drug kingpins, at Chipotle those who do well in the Chipotle cultures can become “Restaurateurs”, with a low six-figure salary and other regional executive-style benefits.
+It's a system that inspires aspirants to make enormous sacrifices in pursuit of future success at law firms, pro sports teams, and even street drug gangs.
+While those aspirants in those fields can become partners, sports stars, or drug kingpins, at Chipotle those who do well in the Chipotle cultures can become “Restaurateurs” with a low six-figure salary and other regional executive-style benefits.

 But even Steve Ells knows that such a model of internal promotion is unworkable.
-While he focused his critique on the the program not having a customer focus, he seems to ignore that it leads to the kind of management behavior that puts “numbers” and restaurant performance above all else.
+While he focused his critique on the program not having a customer focus, he seems to ignore that it leads to the kind of management behavior that puts “numbers” and restaurant performance above all else.
 Managers might force sick workers to come in; they might bypass food safety protocols if the customer line is busy, and they might shave workers time and pay if work requires shifts to be extended.

-With employees reaching for the proverbial “brass-ring”, and a limited number of rings, workers will be tempted to short-cut and ignore company rules that might impinge on how they are viewed by their superiors.
-Instead, performance should be measured by how rigorously workers comply with rules that are intended to keep customers -- and shareholders -- safe.
+With employees reaching for the proverbial “brass-ring” and a limited number of rings, workers will be tempted to short-cut and ignore company rules that might impinge on how they are viewed by their superiors.
+Instead, performance should be measured by how rigorously workers comply with rules that are intended to keep customers - and shareholders - safe.

 ___________________________________

 Author's note: Our commentaries most often tend to be event-driven.
-They are mostly written from a public policy, economic, or political / geopolitical perspective.
+They are mostly written from a public policy, economic, or political/geopolitical perspective.
 Some are written from a management consulting perspective for companies that we believe to be underperforming and include strategies that we would recommend were the companies our clients.
 This approach lends special value to contrarian investors to uncover potential opportunities in companies that are otherwise in downturn.
 (Opinions with respect to such companies here, however, assume the company will not change.)

 If you like our perspective, consider following us by clicking the "Follow" link above.